Anwar Tjokroaminoto: Pre-1945

 Between 1930 and 1935, he taught at Sarekat Islam schools, starting in Batavia before he moved to Sumatra where he was principal at a school in Menggala and the chief supervisor for SI schools in Southern Sumatra.
 After this career in education, he moved back to Jakarta in 1936, where he became the managing editor for the Pembangoenan daily newspaper.
 He worked at this newspaper until the Japanese invasion of the Indies.
 In 1941, Tjokroaminoto was also working at the Pemandangan newspaper as managing editor.

 In the immediate aftermath of the Japanese invasion and seizure of the Indies, Tjokroaminoto wrote essays in support of the Japanese.
 In April 1942, he also voiced his support in Pemandangan for the shift of time zones in Java to fit Tokyo and in an essay of May 1942, titled Lebih Loeas Lagi (Broader Still), he supported the Japanese-sponsored ideology of Pan-Asianism, though with a strong influence of Islamism.
 During the Japanese occupation period, Tjokroaminoto worked at the Japanese-sponsored newspaper Asia Raya as deputy chief editor.
-Tan Malaka wrote that during Tjokroaminoto's time at Asia Raya he wrote popular satirical articles portraying Japan's occupation in a negative light under the pen name "Bang Bedjat" (Mr Pervert).
-Later on, Tjokroaminoto joined a political liaison group of other nationalist youths led by his colleague at Asia Raya, B. M. Diah.
+According to Tan Malaka, during Tjokroaminoto's time at Asia Raya he wrote popular satirical articles portraying Japan's occupation in a negative light under the pen name "Bang Bedjat" (Mr Pervert).
+Later on, Tjokroaminoto joined a political liaison group of other nationalist youths led by his colleague at Asia Raya, B.M.
+Diah.

 Revolution

 During the Indonesian National Revolution, Tjokroaminoto joined the Masyumi Party as one of its leaders at the party's founding, though he did not have a specific title within the leadership structure.
 In September 1945, he co-founded the National Publishing Company, along with other journalists such as Adam Malik and Sumanang.
-He was then appointed into the "Army Political Education Staff" and was given a nominal rank of major general, despite having no military experience.
+He was then appointed to the "Army Political Education Staff" and was given a nominal rank of major general, despite having no military experience.
 While being attached to the military, he acted as chief editor of the army news magazine.

-He was later honorably discharged from his military assignment, and afterwards he returned to journalism for some time, managing the al-Djihad daily newspaper.
-He joined the Second Amir Sjarifuddin Cabinet as a minister of state in 1947, without portfolio.
+He was later honorably discharged from his military assignment, and afterward, he returned to journalism for some time, managing the al-Djihad daily newspaper.
+He joined the Second Amir Sjarifuddin Cabinet as a minister of state in 1947, without a portfolio.
 During this period, the Indonesian Islamic Union Party (PSII) split away from Masyumi, and Tjokroaminoto became one of its leaders alongside his brother Harsono Tjokroaminoto.